-Graduates with a Bachelor of Science degree in food science may be employed by food and allied industries, federal and state governments, and universities to work at the interface between the production and delivery of food.
+Graduates with a Bachelor of Science degree in food science may be employed by food and allied industries, federal and state governments, and sectors throughout academia to work at the interface between the production and delivery of food.
 The program also prepares students for advanced study in graduate and professional schools.
-The required courses stress the principles of food safety and preservation and the application of scientific principles to control and enhance the flavor, color, texture, and nutritive value.
+The required courses stress the principles of food safety and preservation and the application of scientific principles to control and enhance the flavor, color, texture, and nutritive value of foods.